A 98-year-old Holocaust survivor built a massive TikTok following to combat deniers: ‘It happened’

 “The Holocaust was the biggest crime against humanity,” Ebert said in the video.
 “Never before were factories — factories — built for killing people.
 I was there in Auschwitz-Birkenau.
 I am a witness.”

-Later, the clip cut to Forman looking at the camera, his arm around his great grandmother.
+Later, the clip cut to Forman looking at the camera, his arm around his great-grandmother.

 “We implore you today to become Lily’s witness to the Holocaust,” he told viewers, “because when you listen to a witness you become a witness.”